Cute-Fame-Studio/GameLauncherCreator/README.md

 ## Project made in electron.
 If you contribute you should make sure you know this language.

-Tags below to help google.
+Tags and keywords below to help google.
 So ignore them.
-"Patchkit" "Xsolla" "Simple Game Launcher" "Game Launcher Creator" "Electron Game Launcher" "Html Game Launcher"
+###### "Patchkit" "Xsolla" "Simple Game Launcher" "Game Launcher Creator" "Electron Game Launcher" "Html Game Launcher"